PRIVACY AND DATA SECURITY STATEMENT

 Personal Information Collected from Our Workforce and Job Applicants

 We collect and retain the types of professional or employment related personal information you would expect an employer to have about its existing and former workforce and new job applicants.
-We provide legally required notices of collection, and describe our use and sharing of the personal information of our workforce and applicants in greater detail in confidential internal human resource manuals and documents accessible to members of our workforce, or by publication on the proprietary workforce/applicant portals and apps we operate.
+We provide legally required notices of collection and describe our use and sharing of the personal information of our workforce and applicants in greater detail in confidential internal human resource manuals and documents accessible to members of our workforce, or by publication on the proprietary workforce/applicant portals and apps we operate.
 In some cases, such portals and apps may be operated by third parties who transfer the personal information to us.
-In those situations, the legal responsibility to provide notice usually rests with the third party, not us.
+In those situations, the legal responsibility to provide notice usually rests with the third party.

-Personal Information Collected from Vendors, Business Partners and Affiliates
+Personal Information Collected from Vendors, Business Partners, and Affiliates

-Like all large corporate enterprises, we buy goods and services, lease equipment and office space and attend industry events.
+Like all large corporate enterprises, we buy goods and services, lease equipment and office space, and attend industry events.
 In doing so, we interact with many existing and potential vendors and business partners and affiliates from whom we necessarily collect certain personal information in connection with our contractual and business relationships.
 This information is typically limited to minimum business contact information.
-We use and share personal information collected from our vendors and business partners and affiliates to manage, administer and perform under our contracts with them, or share information about our products.
+We use and share personal information collected from our vendors and business partners and affiliates to manage, administer, and perform under our contracts with them or share information about our products.
 We describe our use of vendor and business partner personal information in greater detail in our confidential contracts with those parties or on the internal vendor management portals we operate.

 Personal Information Collected from Visitors and Users of our Online and Mobile Resources